rish1603/space_journey/README.md

-# space_journey
+##Space Journey
 A journey through space.
-Done at brumhack.
+Done at BrumHack.
+Using phaser.js.